 This feature is available in the Boost plan, and can be disabled upon request

-If you need a tour to be launched in an advanced scenario like if a specific select item is selected or a date picker is set to a specific date, you can use custom JavaScript triggers.
+If you need a tour to be launched in an advanced scenario like such as a specific select item being selected or a date picker being set to a specific date, you can use custom JavaScript triggers.
 This feature requires JavaScript knowledge.

-Be careful, insert only trusted and well-tested scripts.
-Otherwise, it might cause security issues or break your application.
+Be careful, and only insert trusted, well-tested scripts.
+Otherwise, this might cause security issues or break your application.

-Go to Tours, click on the tour you want to trigger in a specific situation and switch the Trigger selector to Custom JavaScript.
+Go to Tours, click on the tour you want to trigger for a specific scenario, and switch the Trigger selector to Custom JavaScript.

-We prepared helper functions for you, making writing the advanced triggers easier.
-These helpers are available under the this
+We have prepared helper functions for you, in order to make writing advanced triggers easier.
+These helpers are available under the this keyword.

 this.listenEventForSelector(event, selector, callback)